 Mackie Mayor, Eagle St, Manchester M4

-A massive favourite of mine is the Wharf.
-Being a Castlefield resident it’s our local and we try to get down as much as possible.
-I’ve never really seen the place without a dog in it.
+We’ve never really seen The Wharf without a dog in it.
 It’s great, all dogs big and small are welcomed in here with open arms and a dish of cold council pop.
-The food is good hearty meals and there is an amazing selection beers, gin’s and whiskeys to get drunk on and embarrass your pet.
-It’s a proper country pub in the heart of the city.
+The food is good hearty meals and there is an amazing selection beers, gin and whiskeys to get drunk on and embarrass your pet.
+It’s a proper country pub in the city centre.

 The Wharf, 6 Slate Wharf, Manchester M15 4ST

 Ancoats neighbourhood eatery and bar offering up a unique range of dishes, all made using the very best in British produce.
 The food is always on point and it’s a fantastic place to relax and have a bit of grub and some wine.
 Micheal welcomes any and all doggies to join you while you do this.

 Elnecot, 41 Blossom Street, Cutting Room Square, Ancoats, Manchester M4 6AJ

 Rudy’s Neapolitan Pizza